Your donations might be unhelpful— here’s what you need to consider.

 When considering these criteria, it becomes clear that our donations typically won’t do the most good in rich countries or if given to super-popular causes.
 But they can make a ton of difference in other places in the world, or if given to under-funded causes.

-For instance, a couple of years ago I started sponsoring a child in Vietnam.
+For instance, a couple of years ago I started sponsoring a child in Vietnam where I had previously lived.
 Just 30 EUR a month allowed the child to continue going to school and getting an education.
 There’s no way 360 EUR could make the same difference in someone’s life within Germany (or the USA).

 And sponsoring a child is not even the most effective way one could use 360 EUR.
 For that amount, you could (depending on the exchange rate) buy over 200 malaria nets (at 2 USD/piece).